davesnx/styled-ppx/README.md

 }
 ```

-If you want to try out of the box a project, just visit https://github.com/davesnx/try-styled-ppx and follow the instalation process there.
+If you want to try it out, just fork https://github.com/davesnx/try-styled-ppx and follow the instalation process there.

 ## Editor Support